kelloggm/cs-490-website/ip0.md

 * have you re-acquaint yourself with the basics of object-oriented programming, such as classes and objects.
 * learn to write new code in TypeScript.
+* ensure that you're a confident enough programmer to succeed in CS 490, which will regularly ask you to tackle programming tasks using tools, environments, APIs, etc., with which you are not otherwise familiar.
+We don't expect that you've had any formal introduction to TypeScript before attempting this assignment: it is mainly testing your ability to figure out TypeScript from the languages that you do know.

+Note that this assignment is due on the same day as the drop deadline.
+That is intentional: if you're really struggling to figure out IP0, we recommend that you drop the course and return to it in a later semester when you are better prepared.

 Your assignment will be graded following the rubric embedded in this document.
 Based on past experiences, we project that this assignment